efraindx/RobotRunner/RobotRunnerConsoleClient/README.md

 # RobotRunnerConsoleClient

-For Test and Run this client run this command:
+To test and Run this client run this command:

 `mvn clean compile assembly:single`